-Originally from Birmingham, Marcia Hall has lived in Shifnal for 34 years.
+Originally from Birmingham, Marcia Hall has lived in Shifnal for many years.
 Graduating from Bangor University, she went straight into Secondary School Education as a Music Teacher.

 Although Marcia learnt to play the violin and piano in her early years, it was only later in life that she took up singing seriously, with Joyce Rogers as her teacher.

 Marcia has also been involved with Amateur Musical Companies, notably the Trinity Operatic Society in Wolverhampton, where she "trod the light fantastic", first as a member of the chorus, then as a soloist, before finally becoming their conductor for 11 years.

 Since retiring, Marcia has gradually become more involved with Shifnal Chorale and is now their President, Chair, Deputy Conductor and Alto Solo!

 Born in York, Alexander Woodrow pursues a freelance career as a recitalist, accompanist, choral director and teacher.
 He moved to the West Midlands in 2016 and spent two years as Head of Choral Music at Solihull School.
 This followed nine years of working in cathedral music, first holding scholarships at Guildford and St Albans Cathedrals, then the Assistant Organist position at Hexham Abbey, before moving to Bradford, where he was Organist and Director of Music at Bradford Cathedral for almost five years and also responsible for the choral ensembles at Bradford Grammar School.

 Appointed the Musical Director of the Shifnal Chorale from September 2018, he is also the organist at St Alphege, Solihull, accompanist to Lichfield Cathedral Chorus, and works at Solihull School and Warwick School, as well as playing organ recitals throughout the country.